shivang98/pycrux/Readme.md

 # PyCrux

-PyCrux is a Python library that sets up Ollama and local LLMs for users and provides a simple function to summarize text.
+PyCrux is a Python library that sets up Ollama and local LLMs for users and provides simple functions to summarize text, with support for Python, Pandas, and PySpark workflows.

 ## Features

+- Automated Ollama Setup:

-- Checks if Ollama is installed and running.
+  - Checks if Ollama is installed and running
-- Installs Ollama if not found.
+  - Installs Ollama if not found
-- Downloads a default LLM model for summarization.
+  - Downloads specified LLM models for summarization

-- Provides a simple function `summarize_text(text)` to generate summaries.
+- Multiple Integration Options:
+  - Pure Python text summarization
+  - Pandas DataFrame column summarization
+  - PySpark DataFrame column summarization

 ## Installation